derekdebeurs/IASP2019/README.md

-# IASP2019
+# esssb17
-Bring your own workshop laptop: network analysis in R
+Network analysis of suicidal behavior in R, bring your own laptop workshop.
+Gent 2018